pregoli/devocrazia/public/content/articles/building-bank-atm-event-sourcing-cqrs-dotnet.md

 }
 ```

-With a policy of snapshotting every 50 events, an aggregate with 1,000 events only needs to replay 0-49 events instead of all 1,000.
+With snapshots every 5 events, an account with 1,000 events only needs to replay at most 4 events instead of the full history.
+For long-lived aggregates, this dramatically improves load times.

 ---

-## Integration Events: Eventual Consistency
+## Integration Events: Connecting Systems

-Domain events trigger integration events published to Azure Service Bus:
+Domain events trigger integration events published to Azure Service Bus, enabling downstream systems to react asynchronously:

 ```csharp
 public async Task PublishFromDomainEventsAsync(IReadOnlyCollection<DomainEvent> domainEvents)